joehunterdev/react-complete-guide/readme.md

    - We still need to keep our useQuery in our cmp as this will levarage the *cache*!
    - Add loader to route definition object
      - `import EditEvent, {loader as editEventLoader} ` &  `element: <EditEvent />,loader: editEventLoader,`
+   - Were not limited to fetching we can also *mutate*
+   - Transform to simple key data pair
+      - `  Object.fromEntries(formData)`
+   - use query helps with caching

 ---